FlowFuse/node-red-dashboard/docs/en/user/sidebar.md

 Defines whether or not any client data is being appended to messages emitted by the Dashboard.
 If on, then a new `msg._client` value will be available to you which the relevant data included.

 You will also find a list here of "Data providers" that are currently active in the Dashboard.
-In addition to the core provider (which provides `msg._client.socketId`), it will list any plugins that have declared `auth: true` in their `index.html` file (see [Plugins docs](../contributing/plugins/index.md) for more information)
+In addition to the core provider (which provides `msg._client.clientId` and `msg._client.socketId`), it will list any plugins that have declared `auth: true` in their `index.html` file (see [Plugins docs](../contributing/plugins/index.md) for more information)

 #### Accepts Client Data